nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/starter-kit.md

 Emacs is a plain text editor that can be run from the command line.
 Vim is another.

-If you want to have the most fun with the \*NIX command line, use Emacs instead of Sublime Text or Visual Studio Code.
+If you want to have the most fun with the \*NIX command line, use Emacs/Vim instead of Sublime Text or VS Code.

 ---

 template: assumptions

-## Emacs shortcuts

-Emacs functionality depends upon a lot of keyboard shortcut combinations.
-The following will get you started:

-- `Ctrl-x Ctrl-s` to save a file
-- `Ctrl-x Ctrl-c` to quit emacs

-Learn more shortcuts with an [emacs cheat sheet](https://duckduckgo.com/?q=emacs+cheat+sheet&t=brave&ia=cheatsheet&iax=1).
+## Recommendations about editors

+- Know your editor.
+- Learn shortcuts, at least a few.
+- Use the debugger!

 ---